SDA-SE/sda-spring-boot-commons/docs/web/index.md

 ### Trace-Token

-The client can be used within the SDA Platform to path through the received Trace-Token header by adding a configuration:
+The client can be used within the SDA Platform to pass through the received `Trace-Token` header by adding a configuration:

 ```java
 @FeignClient(